ammar-dot-eng/n8n-ngrok-RandomUrl/README.md

 docker compose down
 docker compose up -d
 ```
-note that this doesn't lose you your data, simply updates the instance with the new auth_token
+* note that this doesn't lose you your data, simply updates the instance with the new auth_token.

 ---

 ## 🔧 Troubleshooting & tips